Room Allocation & Deposit

 Provisional allocation / Security deposit payment / Tenancy deposit / Met all conditions / Final allocation / The waiting list

-If you are offered accommodation, the Academic and Graduate Administrator will at this point provide you with an indication of which room band you will be allocated to.
-If you have not been allocated your preferred room band, you will be put on the waiting-list for one which you have ranked higher than the one you have been allocated.
-In the event the reserved allocation becomes available (usually after 31 July depending on withdrawals, failure to meet conditions and special requirements, i.e. medical conditions, mobility issues), you will be moved up to this room band.
+If you are offered accommodation, we will provide you with an indication of which room band you will be allocated to at this point.
 Please note you do not need to have fulfilled the conditions associated with your College and University offers, or to have paid your £200 security deposit to the College, to be provisionally allocated accommodation.
 Accommodation will be allocated by preference as far as possible except when it is determined that we should do otherwise due to specific requirements (e.g. reasonable adjustments) until all spaces at all sites have been filled (at which point we will open a waiting-list; see more information below).

-If you are offered accommodation, the Academic and Graduate Administrator will ask you to pay a refundable security deposit payment of £200 by 31st July 2021.
+If you are offered accommodation, you will be asked to pay a refundable security deposit payment of £200 within 2 weeks of being sent the confirmation email.
 The deposit will be held by the College and will offset part of your Tenancy Deposit (see below).
 Details of how you may pay the deposit will be provided to you at that time.

-Please note, if you choose not to take up the accommodation or the graduate place you have been offered at Reuben College, the security deposit payment will be refunded to you in full if you withdraw before 31 July 2021.
-The deposit is non-refundable if you withdraw after 31 July 2021.
+Please note, if you choose not to take up the accommodation or the graduate place you have been offered at Reuben College, the security deposit payment will be refunded to you in full if you withdraw before 31 July.
+The deposit is non-refundable if you withdraw after 31 July.
 In exceptional circumstances, the College Bursar can consider a request for refund.
-Please make an application to the Academic and Graduate Administrator at firstname.lastname@example.org.
+Please make an application to the Admissions Administrator at firstname.lastname@example.org.

-Once we have confirmed your final allocation in August, you will be sent a tenancy agreement to sign and asked to pay a tenancy deposit equal to a month’s rent (minus the £200 security deposit you paid earlier) within 14 day of receiving your final allocation.
+Once we have confirmed your final allocation, you will be sent a tenancy agreement to sign and asked to pay a tenancy deposit equal to a month’s rent (minus the £200 security deposit you paid earlier).
 The deposit will be held by the College and returned within 4 weeks of the end of your tenancy (minus any charges for cleaning or damages).

 We may use the deposit to cover: